UoB-COMSM0166/2025-group-19/README.md

 To prevent last-minute rushes, we assigned a one-week deadline to each task, ensuring a steady workflow and avoiding `heroic efforts` before submission.
 This practice aligned with Extreme Programming’s (XP) Sustainable Pace principle, allowing us to maintain a consistent and manageable workload.

 #### Coding Standards
-A unified coding style was enforced across the project, improving readability, maintainability, and collaboration among team members.
+We adhered to a consistent development standard, encompassing maintainability, readability, the MVC architecture, and object-oriented principles.
+After completing the implementation of a feature, we submitted a pull request for peer review by other team members.

 #### Collective Ownership
-All team members had ownership of the entire codebase, meaning any developer could modify any part of the code when necessary.
-This practice reduced bottlenecks and increased overall code quality.
+All team members had ownership of the entire codebase, allowing any developer to modify any part of the code when necessary.
+This practice reduced bottlenecks and improved overall code quality.
+When a team member encountered challenges with a specific feature, they could seek assistance from others for troubleshooting or further research.

+For example, we collaborated on issues such as the black hole effect for bricks, the physics behavior of the ball, and display problems with sidebar power-ups.
+Through collective problem-solving, we refined our solutions and enhanced the overall implementation.

 #### Whole Team Approach
 Everyone actively participated in all stages of the project, from planning to implementation, fostering cross-functional collaboration and improving overall development efficiency.